Say You'll Be Mine (Amy Grant song)

 "Say You'll Be Mine" is a song by Christian music singer Amy Grant.
-It was released as the second single from her 11th studio album, House of Love, in the United Kingdom in October 1994.
+It was released by A&M Records as the second single from her 11th studio album, House of Love (1994), in the United Kingdom in October 1994.
 Unlike the previous singles from House of Love, "Say You'll Be Mine" was not released in the United States.
 On her 2004 DVD release, Greatest Videos 1986-2004, Grant revealed that "Say You'll Be Mine" was planned as a US single, but the label pulled its release at the last minute.
 On the UK Singles Chart, the song reached number 41.

+Critical reception

+Pan-European magazine Music & Media described the song as a "swing-beat escapade".
+Alan Jones from Music Week wrote, "A cutesy pop confection, a shade too repetitious and lightweight to help her recapture lost ground."